ibm-cloud-docs/Cloudant/guides/replication_guide.md

 `target`        | The URL of the destination {{site.data.keyword.cloudant_short_notm}} database, including login credentials.
 `create_target` | (Optional) Determine whether to create the destination database if it doesn't exist yet.

-*Example of using HTTP to start a replication job:*
+### Example of using HTTP to start a replication job

 ```http
 POST /_replicator HTTP/1.1